Configuring and managing templates for Azure Information Protection

-When you create a new label with the protection setting of Azure (cloud key), under the covers, this action creates a new custom template that can then be accessed by services and applications that integrate with Rights Management templates.
+When you create a new label using the portal with the protection setting of Azure (cloud key), this action creates a new custom template that can then be accessed by services and applications that integrate with Rights Management templates.

-From the CLASSIFICATIONS > Labels menu option: On the Azure Information Protection - Labels blade, select Add a new label.
+From the Classifications > Labels menu option: On the Azure Information Protection - Labels pane, select Add a new label.

-On the Label blade, keep the default of Enabled: On, then enter a label name and description for the template name and description.
+On the Label pane, keep the default of Enabled: On, then enter a label name and description for the template name and description.

 For Set permissions for documents and emails containing this label, select Protect, and then select Protection:

-On the Protection blade, you can change the permissions, content expiration, and offline access settings.
+On the Protection pane, you can change the permissions, content expiration, and offline access settings.
 For more information about configuring these protection settings, see How to configure a label for Rights Management protection

-Click OK to keep your changes, and on the Label blade, click Save.
+Click OK to keep your changes, and on the Label pane, click Save.

 Although the label is enabled, by default, the template is archived.
 So that applications and services can use the template to protect documents and emails, complete the final step to publish the template.

-From the CLASSIFICATIONS > Policies menu option, select the policy to contain the new protection settings.
+From the Classifications > Policies menu option, select the policy to contain the new protection settings.
 Then select Add or remove labels.
-From the Policy: Add or remove labels blade, select the newly created label that contains your protection settings, select OK, and then select Save.
+From the Policy: Add or remove labels pane, select the newly created label that contains your protection settings, select OK, and then select Save.